Big Horn Remodeling

 A kitchen remodel in Las Vegas typically runs $30,000 to $126,000: the lower end for updating finishes in your existing footprint, the higher end for reconfiguring the layout, moving walls, or going fully custom.

 Online averages can be misleading because they often combine small cosmetic updates, cabinet refacing, DIY work, and full permitted remodels into one number.
 A licensed, permitted kitchen remodel with new cabinetry, countertops, electrical updates, and inspections usually lands higher.
 Below is what a permitted Las Vegas kitchen remodel actually costs in 2026, by project size and per square foot, what drives the price, and the costs homeowners most often forget to plan for.
+If you are still sorting out scope, review our guide to kitchen remodel permit requirements in Las Vegas.
 These ranges come from our kitchen remodeling work across the valley.

 Most permitted Las Vegas kitchen remodels run $30K-$63K with no layout change and $63K-$126K+ for full reconfiguration.
 A standard 10x10 kitchen runs roughly $25K-$45K for a quality, permitted remodel.
 Cabinets are the single largest cost, typically 25-40% of the budget.
 Semi-custom cabinets cost roughly 30-40% less than custom; most homeowners choose them.